CSCfi/csc-user-guide/docs/computing/disk.md

 ## Projaappl directory

-**Projappl:** Project application folder for storing applications you have compiled yourself, libraries, etc. there is also a persistent **project based** storage with a default quota of 50 GB.
+Project application folder for storing applications you have compiled yourself, libraries, etc. there is also a persistent **project based** storage with a default quota of 50 GB.
 It is located under `/projappl/project_<project_id>`.
 Project based means that this is